Furniture and Furnishings

 There is no evidence that the origin of this pair of furniture is imperial, but they are finely carved in high relief with patterns of dragons and lotus.

-Qianlong - The Zitan Throne
+Zitan Throne

-This wooden throne, although rare and prestigious, will not compare with the throne that adorned the Hall of Supreme Harmony in the Forbidden City in Beijing.
+This wooden piece, although rare and prestigious, will not compare with the throne that adorned the Hall of Supreme Harmony in the Forbidden City in Beijing.
 Also decorated with dragons, it was made of white marble and jade.

-1989 SOLD for $ 12M including premium by Christie's
+1989 SOLD for $ 12M by Christie's

 The Chippendale style succeeds the Queen Anne.
 John Goddard is probably the first to make the desk-and-bookcase which is an adaptation of the Block and Shell to the Chippendale.
 These pieces of furniture are not signed and very difficult to attribute to one or another master in that family.
 Nine examples in the six-shell design have survived, all of them in mahogany.

 The Brown brothers were wealthy merchants and statesmen of Providence RI, involved in slave trade and smuggling.
 A Newport-style desk-and-bookcase that belonged to John Brown, 272 × 113 × 64 cm, is kept at Yale University.
 The piece that belonged to Nicholas Brown, 287 × 108 × 64 cm, is very similar.
-It had remained in the direct descent of its first owner and was sold for $ 12M including premium by Christie's on June 3, 1989.
+It had remained in the direct descent of its first owner and was sold for $ 12M by Christie's on June 3, 1989.

 For the attribution of these two pieces of furniture, it was noticed that Daniel Spencer, a nephew of John Goddard, had left Newport and established a workshop for the making of cabinets and chairs in Providence in 1772.
 The terminus ante quem is his imprisonment for debt in 1785.
 He ended his career in Kentucky.

-It is a seat only 61 cm high.
+This seat is only 61 cm high.
 The sitting height is normal, but the back is small.
 It is large (91 cm), making it a comfortable chair.
-The press release from Christie's describes it as a Dragon armchair, certainly for the sculptures of its armrests.
-For this seat dating from about 1920-1922, prepare 2.5 million €.
+It is named the Fauteuil aux Dragons for the sculptures of its armrests.

-In the work of Eileen Gray, other seats have generated one of the most remarkable results of auctions in recent years.
-On June 1, 2005 in Paris, Camard sold a set of six armchairs à la Sirène, for a total of nearly 9 million € charges included.
-Sold separately, these six lots were eventually divided between two buyers.
-They had belonged to Damia, the music hall singer woman with whom Eileen had a love affair.
-From a very different model from the chair of the Saint-Laurent collection, their sculpture of the women fish was enhanced by an open back.
+On June 1, 2005, Camard had separated a suite of six armchairs à la Sirène.
+They had belonged from 1923 to Damia, the music hall singer woman with whom Eileen had a love affair.
+From a very different model from the fauteuil aux dragons, their sculpture of the women fish was enhanced by an open back.
+The highest result was € 1.75M.

-1964 Rhinocrétaire by Lalanne
+1964 Rhinocrétaire

 2023 SOLD for € 18.3M by Christie's